nymtech/nym/testnet-faucet/README.md

 `yarn install`

-## Environment variabled
+## Environment variables

 Create a file in the root directory called `.env`.
-Copy the everything from the `.env.sample` file into the `.env` file and add the required values`
+Copy everything from the `.env.sample` file into the `.env` file and add the required values`

 ## Development environment